 Recycling & Trash Collection

-The Village contracts with Advanced Disposal Services for the collection of garbage and recyclables.
-Pickup day is Monday, unless a holiday falls on a Monday, then pickup day is Tuesday.
-Please have your garbage and recyclables curbside by 6:45 am.
+The Village contracts with GFL Environmental for the collection of garbage and recyclables.
+Pickup day is Wednesday, unless a holiday falls on a Wednesday, then pickup day is Thursday.
+Please have your garbage and recyclables curbside by 6:00 AM.
+Recycling will be picked up every other week, please view the MAP to see how the village is divided.

-To prevent your trash or recycling from being left at the curb, please follow proper trash-handling procedures, which have been established by Advanced Disposal Services, to comply with state law and to provide a safe work environment for their employees.
-Trash or recycling which does not comply will be tagged by Advanced Disposal's drivers, and left behind.
-View a sheet you can print out of proper trash handling guidelines (PDF).
+To prevent your trash or recycling from being left at the curb, please follow proper trash-handling procedures, which have been established by GFL, to comply with state law and to provide a safe work environment for their employees.
+Trash or recycling which does not comply will be tagged by GFL's, and left behind.

 Recyclables should be properly separated (see below) from garbage.
-Any recyclables not properly separated or garbage not in clear plastic bags may be refused for collection.
-All recyclables, including paper and cardboard, should be placed in blue recycling bags (cardboard may be in bags or bundled and tied).
+Any recyclables not properly separated may be refused for collection.
+All recyclables, including paper and cardboard, should be placed directly in the recycling container.
 Recyclables should never be placed loose at curbside.

 Please note that violations of the Village’s recycling ordinance can lead to fines of $25 to $500 for each offense.